-The William Vale is debuting a rooftop bar called The Turf Club this weekend, which will be open Friday through Memorial Day, and then just Friday through Sunday all summer long.
+Last year the William Vale debuted its rooftop bar called The Turf Club, which will re-open Friday through Memorial Day, and then just Friday through Sunday all summer long.
 There’s a simple bar menu of traditional summer drinks—Aperol Spritzes, Rose Sangrias—but the real attraction is the view from its 23rd-floor perch.
-“Definitely one of the best views ever of Brooklyn/Manhattan,” our writer Regina Mogilevskaya reported back after its soft opening.
-Bean bag chairs, foosball, and life-size Connect Four provide extra entertainment, but, and this is a big but, there is a $20 cover.
-It does include a free drink though!—Nicole Davis
+“Definitely one of the best views ever of Brooklyn/Manhattan,” our writer Regina Mogilevskaya reported back after its soft opening last summer.
+Bean bag chairs, foosball, and life-size Connect Four provide extra entertainment, but, and new this season, there is no cover.
+You may want to RSVP though.—Nicole Davis

 The Turf Club at Westlight, The William Vale Hotel, 111 N. 12th St., Williamsburg

-Bushwick music venue, nightclub, and arts space Elsewhere, built by the team behind the former Williamsburg venue Glasslands Gallery, is opening its new, 5,000-square-foot rooftop space Memorial Day weekend.
-The open-air addition will host outdoor concerts and dance parties, food pop-ups, film nights, and art happenings, and serve frozen slushies, sparkling elderflower wine, canned rosés, and ciders.
-Opening weekend includes performances from the raucous and enigmatic NOBUNNY Friday May 25 with food from future Elsewhere neighbor Mission Chinese, and the groundbreaking Portuguese producer/DJ Branko of Buraka som Sistema on May 26, with food from Holy Ground BBQ.—Andy Smith
+Bushwick music venue, nightclub, and arts space Elsewhere, built by the team behind the former Williamsburg venue Glasslands Gallery, is re-opening its new, 5,000-square-foot rooftop space the weekend of May 17.
+The open-air addition hosts outdoor concerts and dance parties, food pop-ups, film nights, and art happenings, which you can enjoy with a full menu of frozen drinks, sparkling elderflower wine, canned rosés, and ciders.—Andy Smith

 Neighborhood Joint: Super Power